Plan your visit with the help of knowledgeable park rangers and the city's concierge staff.

 Stroll this beautifully landscaped park.
 Within the park is the Tomb of the Unknown Soldier of the American Revolution.

 Future First Lady Dolley Madison lived here with her first husband, John Todd, from 1791-1793.

 The home of Rev. White, Bishop of the American Episcopal Church, has been restored to reflect the lifestyle of upper-class Philadelphians.

-See the home in Germantown, now restored to its 18th century appearance, that twice sheltered George Washington.
+This home in Germantown, now restored to its 18th century appearance, twice sheltered George Washington.

 Thirty to fifty Quakers, including Betsy Ross, regularly attended meeting at this site after being disowned for supporting the Revolution.

 Though currently home to the park's headquarters, this site was once the hub of commerce and finance in Philadelphia.